TSUKASA TAIKO

 NATIONAL PRESENCE, COMMUNITY ROOTS

-Tsukasa Taiko maintains an active national performance schedule and has presented its works at venues outside of Chicago including the Smithsonian, the Indiana State Museum, the Saint Louis Art Museum, San Francisco’s Yerba Buena Gardens and the Asian Art Museum in San Francisco.
+Tsukasa Taiko maintains an active national performance schedule and has presented its works at venues outside of Chicago including the Smithsonian, Krannert Art Museum, Indiana State Museum, Saint Louis Art Museum, San Francisco’s Yerba Buena Gardens and the Asian Art Museum in San Francisco among others.
+Tsukasa Taiko established The National Gintenkai Project, regularly collaborating with GenRyu Arts (GRA) in San Francisco to expand our professional unit activities and partnership across the nation.
+This National Gintenkai is the premier performing ensemble dedicated to reviving compositions from 1970’s Tokyo to maintain the traditional aesthetics of the Japanese arts through taiko.